Teeth Are Not For Biting - 20th Anniversary

 The Benefits of Messy Time

+“The Benefits of Messy Time” originally appeared at freespiritpublishingblog.com.
+Copyright © 2022 by Free Spirit Publishing.
+All rights reserved.
 When my daughter Olivia was a toddler, her best friend was Will, the two-year-old down the street.
 Will didn’t say much, so Olivia talked for both of them.
 He adored trains—his “choo-choos.”
 All summer before preschool started, we’d spend as many days as we could in Will’s “train yard.”
-His train yard was a three-by-three-foot
+His train yard was a three-by-three-foot pile of landscaping rock his parents had dumped in the backyard just for Will.
+Puddles formed the occasional moat.
+The whole thing was a muddy, mucky mess—and an absolute magnet for a pair of toddlers engaged

 Read More »